 3. A retro cocktail party

 I need no excuse to dust off my pineapple ice bucket and Cherry B glasses.
-So if you fancy a retro inspired evening with friends simply grab some cocktail ingredients, plenty of cheesy tunes and a few paper cocktail parasols.
+If you fancy a retro-inspired evening with friends simply grab some cocktail ingredients, plenty of cheesy tunes and a few paper cocktail parasols.
 Abigail’s Party has a lot to answer for – anyone for some Demis Roussos?

 4. An evening of live entertainment

 I’ve a passion for live music and so every year I book a special Christmas concert.
-This year I saw Peter Gabriel at Wembley Arena.
-Whether you prefer the delights of a musical, an evening of laughter with a stand-up comedian or even a Christmas pantomime I think the chilly months are a great time to snuggle up with a live performance.
+Whether you prefer the delights of a musical, an evening of laughter with a stand-up comedian or even a Christmas pantomime, I think the chilly months are a great time to snuggle up with a live performance.
 “He’s behind you!”

 5. Wear your Sunday best